markpluslabs/react-markplus/dev-notes.md

   - a few lines of code to embed mdp to their own app
 - Close most GitHub issues
 - rename to MarkPlus? markplus.io
-- querySelector, what if there are multiple editors in the same page?
+- querySelector, go through them and make them as specific as possible
-  - it may select the wrong element
+- fix a parcel build warning

 ## Notes